-The design requirements identified, agree with those outlined in the current literature but addressed the perceived need in the literature to explore patients' preferences in relation to wearable technology.
-Previous studies reported on health-related information acquisition via portable devices or home sensors rather than functional monitoring,14,25,26,27,28 considered a population other than osteoarthritis,14,26, 28,29,30,31 identified design requirements without asking patients for their preference, or used a questionnaire approach rather than an open debate.
+The design requirements identified agree with those outlined in the current literature but address the perceived need in the literature to explore patients' preferences in relation to wearable technology.
+14 Previous studies reported on health-related information acquisition via portable devices or home sensors rather than functional movement monitoring, 14 25-28 considered a population other than patients with OA, 28-31 identified design requirements without asking patients for their preference, 16 or used a questionnaire approach rather than an open debate.
 It is known that focus groups permit a deeper investigation of participants' views.
-There have been brief reports on patients' experience after using a particular device but these focused more on technical aspects.
+14 15 There have been brief reports on patients' experience after using a particular device, but these focused more on technical aspects.
 In contrast to previous studies, the cost of the system itself was not seen as a factor to limit adoption since it was perceived that the benefits outweighed the costs.
-Our patients could foresee a long-term advantage in using the device as a way to employ NHS resources more effectively for 'everybody's benefit'.
-Moreover, beyond the design requirements of the device, we also asked different questions from previous studies, including how patients felt about the use of a wearable system for their condition and how they would fit it in their routine and use it to their benefit.
-This is where commercial wearable devices fall short: they are well-designed in terms of aesthetics and usability but are mainly designed to track fitness, mostly in healthy people and sports-addicts, they lack the clinical interlink in tracking functional outcomes and lack the understanding of specific clinical population needs.
-Whereas those devices could be used as an incentive to keep people active, patients asked for direct measures of knee function and performance rather than general activity levels or calories burned which are more commonly obtained from devices currently on the market.
-Moreover, when used in a randomized clinical trial, one of these market devices did not improve activity levels over a control group, highlighting once more the need for effective solutions to help patients adhere to rehabilitation regimes and address users' needs in relation to technology.
-For the development of our technology we adopted a user-centred and holistic approach, previously recommended, to enrich the technology value and meet user requirements, thus facilitating future uptake.
+14 34 Our patients could foresee a long-term advantage in using the device as a way to employ National Health Service (NHS) resources more effectively for 'everybody's benefit'.
+Moreover, beyond the design requirements of the device, we also asked questions that were different from previous studies, including how patients felt about the use of a wearable system for their condition and how they would fit it into their routine and use it for their benefit.
+This is where commercial wearable devices fall short: these are well-designed in terms of aesthetics and usability, but are mainly designed to track fitness, mostly in healthy people and sports-addicts; these lack the clinical interlink in tracking functional outcomes and lack the understanding of specific clinical population needs.
+Whereas these devices could be used as an incentive to keep people active, patients asked for direct measures of knee function and performance rather than general activity levels or calories burned, which are more commonly obtained from devices currently on the market.
+Moreover, when used in a randomised clinical trial, one of these market devices did not improve activity levels in a control group, highlighting once more the need for effective solutions to help patients adhere to rehabilitation regimes and address users' needs in relation to technology.
+For the development of our technology, we adopted a user-centred and holistic approach, previously recommended, to enrich the technology value and meet user requirements, thus facilitating future uptake.

-Although we focused on an OA population our findings are transferable to other conditions where pain and joints movement are the focus of rehabilitation.
+Although we focused on an OA population, our findings are transferable to other conditions where pain and joints movement are the focus of rehabilitation.
 Studies involving chronic pain have highlighted similar outcomes.
-However despite the main concepts being similar, the clinical outputs may change; therefore each technology should be tailored to each clinical presentation, adhere to clinical guidelines in the assessment of patient performance and consider emotional states associated with the condition considered when defining goals.
-For example, our device could permit monitoring of performance-based tests that are recognised by the clinical community as a measure to monitor OA patients' function.
-Similarly these could be adjusted to other conditions.
+However, despite the main concepts being similar, the clinical outputs may change; therefore, each technology should be tailored to each clinical presentation, adhere to clinical guidelines in the assessment of patient performance, and consider emotional states associated with the condition when defining goals.
+For example, our device could permit monitoring of performance-based tests that are recognised by the clinical community as a measure to monitor the movement function of patients with OA.
+Similarly, these could be adjusted to other conditions.

-There were no restrictions in participants' recruitment with regards to their background, financial capacity and ethnicity to provide a general view of our population.
-Our sample represents a typical OA group, aged 45 and over, with the majority being female.
+There were no restrictions in participants' recruitment with regards to their background, financial capacity and ethnicity so as to provide a general view of our population.
+Our sample represents a typical OA group, aged 45 years and over, with the majority being female.
 However, participants were only recruited within the London area and were unable to try out the devices, which are limitations of the study.